Lorikw/wai-about-wai/_about/translating.md

 </ul>

 <h3>To be updated <em>(might want to wait to translate)</em></h3>
 <p>The following pages will be updated, and you might want to wait to translate them until after they are updated.
-To get announcements when they are updated, see <a href="https://www.w3.org/WAI/news/subscribe/">Get WAI News</a> and subscribe to public-wai-translations@w3.org, per the instructions above.@@</p>
+To get announcements when they are updated, see <a href="https://www.w3.org/WAI/news/subscribe/">Get WAI News</a> and subscribe to the [WAI Translations maling list, per above](#mailinglist).</p>
 <ul class="old">
 <li><a href="https://www.w3.org/WAI/standards-guidelines/harmonization/"></a><a href="https://www.w3.org/WAI/about/"> About W3C WAI </a>&mdash; minor update planned for 2019</li>
 <li><a href="https://www.w3.org/WAI/about/participating/">Participating in WAI</a> (see notes on which parts to translate) &mdash; minor update planned for 2019</li>